 Punitive damages in any injury accident have one main purpose: to punish the wrongdoer.
 They are typically available to collect if the defendant exhibited extremely terrible behavior like willful misconduct, malice, or fraud.

-You probably can sue someone personally after the truck accident, but you might not need to.
+You have the right to sue someone personally after the truck accident, but you might not need to.
 It will depend on who was at fault and what degree of legal action you need to take to get the compensation you deserve.

 Determining Fault in the Accident